StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

                 exit 1
             }
         ```
-        **Explanation**: This formatting places each logical operator at the beginning of a continuation line, making the sequence of operations easier to follow.
+        **Explanation**: Placing each operator at the beginning of a new line improves readability by clearly separating the operations.

 ///// details | General Examples
     type: example